This post contains affiliate links. Read the full disclosure here.

 Note: Full ingredient measurements and instructions can be found in the recipe card at the bottom of this page.

 Absolutely!
-These cookies are still super delicious without the filling.
+The raspberry cheesecake cookies are still super delicious without the filling.

 If you are using regular dairy cream cheese, be sure to note the extra ⅓ cup of confectioner's sugar in the recipe to avoid this.